mircealungu/mircea/thoughtstream.md

+**Apr 24**

+How come we can be sad when we lose something that we didn't even really had?

+Apr 21

+The smell of spring in Arad is different than anywhere else.
+And teleports me to childhood.

+**
+Dune.
+Dacia.
+Two typeface designers; same idea.

+**

+Online course idea: *Teach yourself Linux in one year.
+Without shabbats.* As a conversation between me and somebody who does not know anything about Linux.

+Apr 20

+Once you step outside of a given context, you can see the cracks in it. *There is a crack in everything, that's how the light gets in*.

+**

+Life vs. artefacts.
+Buildings vs. Communities.
+Individuals vs organizations.
+Is there a higher aim for a creator than to create something that's life-like?

+Apr 15

+KØBN HAVN LUFT HAVN = Shopping port air port.

+**

+In BUD airport, watching a man and a woman take turns at doing an islamic prayer.
+Carpet to the wall. standing.
+Bowing. woman does the prayers.
+He films her.
+When she's done he does the prayers and bows.
+They are trying to attract the benevolence of their god i guess.
+It looks so out of place.
+So medieval.
+Though I guess it's similar in christianity.
+I guess it's always easier to look down onto another's religion.

+Apr 14

+What if LLMs and robotics merge to become tutors?
+Uncanny valley?
+Does not need to happen.
+We we can stop before.

+VR and LLM?
+Whatever works to do the reps.

+**

+What if Jeffrey Sachs is Still working for the us?
+Either as a backup for the unlikely case where the narrative collapses.
+Or as some kind of spy that the enemies are happy to welcome in their midst because he speaks against the US?
+If there is so much deception in a board game like BoTCT, there has to be some more in the real world?

+Apr 13
+That missing word to describe the joy of realising one afternoon, it's always one afternoon, that Scandinavian winter is over.
+I keep asking my local friends whether they have a name for it and it seems they don't.
+They should.

 apr 7

-The value of anything can be computed as integral over time of the quality of the effort invest in it.
+The personal and subjective value of anything can be computed as integral over time of the quality invested.

 mar 31

-we don't need to write because we can type; we don't need to type because we can dictate; we don't need to read because we can listen... hopefully we don't abandon reading and writing!
+We don't need to write anymore, because we can type.

+We don't need to type because we can dictate.

+We don't need to read because we can listen...

+Hopefully we don't devolve into becoming illiterate as a society.

 mar 30

-For many things, the chatbots are what google used to be. a way of finding out how to do things. only that they extract exactly the knowledge you're after from the net, and they don't shove a ton of senseless ads in your face. for now. as the avenue q song say: "everything in life, is only for now". soon the ads will follow again, displayed on the side of the chatbot answers.
+For many things, the chatbots are replacing search.
+Only that they extract exactly the knowledge you're after from the net, and they don't shove a ton of senseless ads in your face.
+For now that is ([like everything else](https://www.youtube.com/watch?v=C_cB9sSswpo)).
+Soon the ads will follow again, displayed on the side of the chatbot answers.

 mar 28